SrinivasPinisetty/PredictiveRV-TimedProperties/README.md

 -= Versions =-
 Current version is version 1 available under directory "V1".
-Please check/use the current version.
+Please check/use the current version "V1".

 - Version 0: Preliminary version where some computationally operations (such as checking reachability of a set of locations from the current state) are done online.
 - Version 1: For all (symbolic states) reachable from the initial state, expensive operations such as reachability of set of locations F and F_neg are computed offline (before online monitoring begins).

 -= About =-